Partonic Critical Opalescence and Its Impact on the Jet Quenching Parameter $\hat{q}$: Jet quenching parameter at finite chemical potential

 By substituting the spectral functions Eq.~(\ref{eq:spectralFnc}) into Eq.~(\ref{eq:G}) and then Eq.~(\ref{eq:qhatSeparate}), we obtain the jet quenching parameter contributed by the $\sigma$ and $\pi$ exchange processes, as shown in the left and right panels of Fig.~\ref{fig:qhatContour} respectively.
-We observe $\hat q_{\sigma/\pi}$ almost vanishes in the chiral symmetry breaking phase and grows with not only temperature but also chemical potential.
-A numerical estimation indicates, in the chiral symmetry restored phase, $\hat{q}$ is approximately proportional to the parton number density $n_{\rm parton}$, which is the summation of the quark and anti-quark number density in the QM model.
-Quantitatively, we obtain $\hat{q}_{\sigma}\sim0.12n_\mathrm{parton}$, $\hat{q}_{\pi}\sim0.35n_\mathrm{parton}$, thus $\hat{q}\sim0.47n_\mathrm{parton}$.
-This agrees with the empirical scenario that the scattering rate of a jet parton is proportional to the density of scattering centers inside the QGP, as suggested by perturbative QCD calculations~\cite{JET:2013cls}.
+It is illustrated that $\hat q_{\sigma/\pi}$ almost vanishes in the chiral symmetry breaking phase and grows with not only temperature but also chemical potential.
+In addition, we find that $\hat{q}$ is approximately proportional to the parton number density $n_{\rm parton}$, which is the summation of the quark and anti-quark number density in the QM model, in the chiral symmetry restored phase.
+This is consistent with the empirical scenario that the scattering rate of a jet parton is proportional to the density of scattering centers inside the QGP, as suggested by perturbative QCD calculations~\cite{JET:2013cls}.
+To further investigate the dimensionless ratio $\hat q / n_{\rm parton}$, we plot them on the phase diagram in Fig.~\ref{fig:qhatnContour} for the $\sigma$ and $\pi$ exchange processes respectively.
+It shows that quantitatively, $\hat{q}_{\sigma}\sim0.2n_\mathrm{parton}$, $\hat{q}_{\pi}\sim0.6n_\mathrm{parton}$, and thus $\hat{q}\sim0.8n_\mathrm{parton}$ at high temperatures and chemical potentials.
+Both ratios are enhanced near the phase boundary, especially close to the first-order phase boundary.
+However, no special behavior of $\hat{q}$ is observed around CEP in either Fig.~\ref{fig:qhatContour} or Fig.~\ref{fig:qhatnContour}.
+We shall see in the next section that it might be due to the unrealistic CEP obtained under the mean field approach.

-So far, no special behavior of $\hat{q}$ has been observed around CEP in Fig.~\ref{fig:qhatContour}.
-This results from the inaccurate spectral functions from perturbative calculations around CEP.
-In the upper left panel of Fig.~\ref{fig:spectralF}, $\widetilde{\rho}_{\sigma}$ from our perturbative calculation shows a narrow peak around 0.4~GeV at CEP, while non-perturbative calculations suggest the spectral function of order parameter at CEP should achieve its maximum close to zero frequency and declines monotonically as frequency increases~\cite{Berges:2009jz,Schweitzer:2020noq,Schweitzer:2021iqk}.
-Therefore, to explore $\hat{q}$ around CEP, we switch to a more sophisticated correlation function.